Pacific Company (1849)

 The 38 Partners of the Pacific Company

-The Pacific Company was a large group of people whose common thought was to go to California in 1849 and strike gold coins, which were desperately needed.
-They were from Boston and sought to seek their fortunes helping those on the gold fields.
-The members each contributed $1,000 – a huge sum at the time – and the group that started out with 30 participants expanded to 38 members.
+The Pacific Company was a large group of people who shared the common goal of going to California in 1849 to strike gold coins, which were desperately needed.
+They were from Boston and sought their fortunes by helping those on the gold fields.
+Each member contributed $1,000, and the group that started with 30 participants expanded to 38 members.

-Again the $10 gold coin version carried the exact same design, but was larger in size still and had “10 DOLLARS” as the denomination on the obverse.
+Again, the $10 gold coin version had the exact same design but was larger and bore “10 DOLLARS” as the denomination on the obverse.

 Explore More On APMEX